errata-ai/vale-vscode/README.md

 ## Installation

-> **NOTE**: While both Vale and Vale Server are supported, many of the extension's more [advanced features](#features) (such as Quick Fixes and Vocabulary Management) are only available through Vale Server.
+> **NOTE**: While this extension supports both Vale CLI and Vale Server, many of the extension's more [advanced features](#features) (such as Quick Fixes and Vocabulary Management) are only available through Vale Server.

 ### Using Vale Server